Employment Law Training Services

 Are you responsible for teaching EEO compliance sessions, and need some help preparing the materials?
 Do you want some guidance about how to present the required information in an entertaining and engaging manner, while still meeting all of the legal requirements?
 Our train-the-trainer sessions provide hands-on tips on providing EEO training that covers the requirements for training both supervisory and non-supervisory employees.
 We discuss the mandatory training components, provide talking points for each topic area, and offer a number of interactive tools, such as true/false questions and scenarios.
 We can also provide constructive feedback on your training approach and style.
 Participants receive a Facilitator Guide and a trademarked PowerPoint program that can be used as a foundation for personalized training materials.

 Conducting Internal Investigations – The Basics

-Attendees receive our trademarked “Investigator’s Manual” with checklists, sample interview outlines, and a sample investigative report.
+Participants receive our trademarked “Investigator’s Manual” that contains checklists, sample interview outlines, and a sample investigation report.
 This is a fun, unique opportunity to hone your investigative skills in a safe and supportive environment.

 This workshop is geared to human resource specialists, investigators, supervisors, managers, and business owners who want to hone their skills in conducting internal investigations in the public and private sectors.